 Data contract tools like Entropy Data, Soda, Foundational, Gable, and Collate (managed OpenMetadata platform) define data contracts as a way to formalize expectations between data producers and data consumers.

 I like to think about data contracts as a generalization of data tests (traditionally focused on data schemas and validation) to define groups of expectations and metadata for each data asset.
-This include: data schemas, data validation rules, data ownership, data documentation, SLAs, data policies...
+This includes: data schemas, data validation rules, data ownership, data documentation, SLAs, data policies...

 You may have also heard about dbt contracts.
 While dbt test checks whether data meets a condition, a dbt contract prevents data from being materialized unless it meets the contract.
 To me this feels like bringing back good old data schemas (with a confusing name) which we abandoned when data professionals transitioned from databases to data warehouses that don’t require data schemas to be defined beforehand.
 Note that not all data contract tools will automatically prevent failing records from landing in the destination and quarantine it in intermediary tables for validation.
 This depends on how you integrate and run data contracts.